Buzz Bissinger: Personal life

+Bissinger has been married three times.
+He has questioned his own sexuality as well as his gender preference.

+He is addicted to both shopping and sex, and has been to therapy for both.
 In a column published in GQ, Bissinger states he is a shopaholic with an obsession for expensive designer clothes, spending $638,412.97 between 2010 and 2012.

-Bissinger is addicted to both shopping and sex, and has been to therapy for both.
-He has questioned his own sexuality as well as his gender preference.